 November 14-20: Guillaume Aupy, Anne Benoit, Padma Raghavan and

-Yves Robert will all attend SC'17 in Denver, CO, and look forward to
+Yves Robert all attended SC'17 in Denver, CO, and discussed plans